tasmota/docs/docs/Thermostat.md

 ![Pinout](_media/thermostat/multi_thermostat.png)

-To increase the number of controller outputs, modify the value of thermostat controller outputs in my_user_config.h or redefine it in user_config_override.h and compile a customized tasmota software.
+To increase the number of controller outputs, modify the value of the thermostat controller outputs in my_user_config.h or redefine it in user_config_override.h and compile a customized tasmota software.

 ```
 #define THERMOSTAT_CONTROLLER_OUTPUTS         1         // Number of outputs to be controlled independently